dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

     structural parameters."
 (2018): C1-C68.

 ## Step 1: Initialize a Model
-The DoubleMachineLearning constructor takes at least three arguments, an array of covariates, a treatment vector, and an outcome vector.
+The DoubleMachineLearning constructor takes at least three arguments—covariates, a treatment statuses, and outcomes, all of which may be either an array or any struct that implements the Tables.jl interface (e.g. DataFrames).
 This estimator supports binary, count, or continuous treatments and binary, count, continuous, or time to event outcomes.

 !!! note
-    Internally, the outcome and treatment models are treated as a regression since extreme learning machines minimize the MSE.
-This means that predicted treatments and outcomes under treatment and control groups could fall outside [0, 1], although this is not likely in practice.
-To deal with this, predicted binary variables are automatically clipped to [0.0000001, 0.9999999].
-This also means that count outcomes will be predicted as continuous variables.
+    Non-binary categorical outcomes are treated as continuous.

 !!! tip
     You can also specify the the number of folds to use for cross-fitting, the number of